Why "the last great adventure" must be done and how it will make an impact - hear directly from the adventurer Akshay Nanavati himself...

 For 110 days, he will endure temperatures below -40 degrees, and hurricane force winds as he makes his way across the coldest, driest and windiest continent on Earth.

-With your choice of donation packages to support this historic feat, you can have your name recorded permanently on the Fearvana website, get access to his mental & physical preparation techniques, trainings, community, and more.
+With your donation to support this monumental journey, you can have your name recorded permanently in history, get access to his incredible mindset techniques, community, and more...

 You can have your name on the credits of the documentary, which began filming Akshay's training in the Arctic, Iceland, the mountaintops, and even the sweltering heat of Arizona.

 The team includes Bryan Carroll - known for his work on “Die Hard” and “Titanic."

 A celebrity narrator is still to be announced, but spots are available in the credits.